Using the Videos and Web Guide

 This section is divided into three parts: Reflect on Your Practice, Watch Other Videos, and Put It Into Practice.
 Reflect on Your Practice poses questions that help you connect the video lesson to your own teaching.
 Watch Other Videos recommends additional videos in the Teaching Foreign Languages K–12 library that illustrate teaching methodologies similar to those you've just seen.
 Put It Into Practice offers ideas on lesson design and activities you can try in your classroom.

-This section outlines the National Standards for Foreign Language Learning that correlate to the videotaped lesson.
+This section outlines the World-Readiness Standards for Learning Languages that correlate to the videotaped lesson.

 This section offers Web and print resources related to the lesson, including selected lesson materials seen in the video, curriculum references related to the teacher's lesson design, and the teacher's resource recommendations.